wgao19/joes-valley-study-notes/README.md

 - **The bouldering guidebook is rare.** It's out of print and a used copy is selling at $280 on amazon.
 The REI near the Front SLC is _said to_ help print a photocopy of a Utah bouldering guidebook (they call it "the black bible) for $20.
 So I was really lucky of me to have obtained one from my friend!
 After checking with my airbnb is the similar result.
 They also told me that **the newest guidebook will come out later this year or next.** People here get some printed version from a (should use _the_ instead?) coffee shop.

 - **Bouldering at night is a thing** because it is too hot during the day.
 It is suggested to go out early mornings or climb at night using a spotlight.
 So my jetlag is gonna help isn't it?

+- **Topping out is a thing** It wasn't until I am faced by real boulders that I realized how hard it seemed to me to top out a boulder.
+Regardless what the guidebook says, easy mantle, techy mantle, etc, they all are _scary_ mantles to me.
+And how scary it is depends on how high it is and whether or not a crashpad is in sight.
+Of course the latter is nullified when the former passes certain threshold.
+Really need to get myself ready for and used to topping out before bouldering outdoors.

 # Section Work in Progress